 Arbor does not maintain custody of your assets, although we may be deemed to have custody of your assets if you give us authority to withdraw assets from your account to pay our fees or to direct funds to third parties you authorize (see Item 15-Custody, below).
-In all cases, client assets must be held with a

-"qualified custodian," generally a broker-dealer or a bank.
-Although we occasionally work with other broker/dealers and custodians, we recommend Charles Schwab & Co., Inc. ("Schwab"), a registered broker-dealer, member SIPC, as the qualified custodian for all traditional assets and Gemini Custody ("Gemini") or Bitgo Custody ("Bitgo") for clients investing in or holding digital assets.
+In all cases, client assets must be held with a "qualified custodian," generally a broker-dealer or a bank.
+Although we occasionally work with other broker/dealers and custodians, we recommend Charles Schwab & Co., Inc. or Fidelity Brokerage Services LLC,) (collectively "Custodian"), each a registered broker-dealer, member SIPC, as the qualified custodian for all traditional assets and Gemini Custody ("Gemini"), Bitgo Custody ("Bitgo"), or Equity Trust for clients investing in or holding digital assets.

-We are independently owned and operated and are not affiliated with either Schwab, Gemini or Bitgo.
+We are independently owned and operated and are not affiliated with either Custodian, Gemini, or Bitgo.
 Custodians will hold your assets in a brokerage account and buy and sell securities/assets as we instruct them to.
-While we recommend you use Schwab, Gemini or Bitgo, you will decide whether to do so and will open your account by entering into an account agreement directly with them.
+While we recommend you use Custodian, Gemini or Bitgo, you will decide whether to do so and will open your account by entering into an account agreement directly with them.
 We don't open the account for you, though we assist you with the process and handle certain administrative aspects.

-For traditional assets, when considering whether the terms Schwab provides are overall most advantageous to you when compared with other available providers and their services, we take into account a range of factors, including:
+For traditional assets, when considering whether the terms Custodian provides are overall most advantageous to you when compared with other available providers and their services, we take into account a range of factors, including:

-- Combination of transaction execution services and asset custody services, generally without a separate fee for custody - Capability to execute, clear, and settle trades - Capability to facilitate transfers and payments to and from accounts - Breadth of available investment products - Availability of investment research and tools that assist us in making investment decisions - Quality of services - Competitiveness of the price of those services and willingness to negotiate prices - Reputation, financial strength, security and stability - Prior service to us and our clients - Services delivered or paid for by Schwab - Availability of other products and services that benefit us, as discussed below
+- Combination of transaction execution services and asset custody services, generally without a separate fee for custody - Capability to execute, clear, and settle trades - Capability to facilitate transfers and payments to and from accounts - Breadth of available investment products - Availability of investment research and tools that assist us in making investment decisions

+- Quality of services - Competitiveness of the price of those services and willingness to negotiate prices - Reputation, financial strength, security and stability - Prior service to us and our clients - Services delivered or paid for by Custodian - Availability of other products and services that benefit us, as discussed below

-Schwab's Brokerage and Custody Costs
+CustodianCustodian's Brokerage and Custody Costs

-Schwab generally does not charge clients separately for custody services but is compensated by charging you commissions or other fees on trades that it executes or that settle into your Schwab account.
-Schwab is also compensated by earning interest on the uninvested cash in Schwab's Cash Features Program or on any margin balance maintained in Schwab accounts, and from other ancillary services.
+Custodiangenerally does not charge clients separately for custody services but is compensated by charging you commissions or other fees on trades that it executes or that settle into your Custodian account.
+Custodian is also compensated by earning interest on the uninvested cash in Custodian's cash management options or on any margin balance maintained in Custodian accounts, and from other ancillary services.

 Most trades no longer incur commissions or transaction fees, though there are exceptions.
-Schwab discloses its fees and costs to clients and we take those costs into account when executing transactions on your behalf.
-Schwab charges you a flat dollar amount as "prime broker" or "trade away" fee for each trade that we have executed by a different broker-dealer but where the securities bought or the funds from the securities sold are deposited (settled) into your Schwab account.
+Custodian discloses its fees and costs to clients and we take those costs into account when executing transactions on your behalf.
+Custodian charges you a flat dollar amount as "prime broker" or "trade away" fee for each trade that we have executed by a different broker-dealer but where the securities bought or the funds from the securities sold are deposited (settled) into your Custodian account.
 These fees are in addition to the commissions or other compensation you pay the executing broker-dealer.
-Because of this, in order to minimize your trading costs, we have Schwab execute most trades for your account.
+Because of this, in order to minimize your trading costs, we have Custodian execute most trades for your account.